Frederick Ebenezer Baines: Later life

 In 1882 Baines was made inspector-general of mails and assistant secretary in the Post Office under Sir Arthur Blackwood.
 He organised the parcel post service, introduced by Henry Fawcett in 1883, extending the system subsequently to all British colonies and most European countries.
 Different views and systems of postal administration on the continent made his task difficult.

 Baines became a Companion of the Bath (CB) in 1885 and retired through ill-health on 1 August 1893.
-He had lived for most of his life in Hampstead, has assisted in the acquisition of Parliament Hill Fields for public use, was a member of the Hampstead select vestry, and in 1890 edited Records of Hampstead.
+He had lived for most of his life in Hampstead, had assisted in the acquisition of Parliament Hill Fields for public use, was a member of the Hampstead select vestry, and in 1890 edited Records of Hampstead.
 He was also a volunteer, serving both as a non-commissioned and commissioned officer.

 Baines died on 4 July 1911 at Hampstead, and was cremated at Golders Green Crematorium.

 Works

 Baines wrote Forty Years at the Post Office (2 vols.
 1895), reminiscences with details of reforms in the Post Office.
 He also published On the Track of the Mail Coach (1896), and contributed an article on the post-office to James Samuelson's The Civilisation of Our Day (1896).